Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    }

 There is hardly any thing comprehensible from script.
-Even the regular users of application would not be able to figue out as to what script does.
-A btter script would have been -
+Even the regular users of application would not be able to figure out as to what script does.
+A better script would have been:

 .. code-block:: java